Tritium radioluminescence: Legislation

-Because tritium is used in boosted fission weapons and thermonuclear weapons (though in quantities several thousand times larger than that in a keychain), consumer and safety devices containing tritium for use in the United States are subject to certain possession, resale, disposal, and use restrictions.
+Products containing tritium are controlled by law because tritium is used in boosted fission weapons and thermonuclear weapons (though in quantities several thousand times larger than that in a keychain).
 In the US, devices such as self-luminous exit signs, gauges, wristwatches, etc. that contain small amounts of tritium are under the jurisdiction of the Nuclear Regulatory Commission, and are subject to possession, distribution, and import and export regulations found in 10 CFR Parts, 30, 32, and 110.
 They are also subject to regulations for possession, use, and disposal in certain states.
 Luminous products containing more tritium than needed for a wristwatch are not widely available at retail outlets in the United States.

 They are readily sold and used in the UK and US.
 They are regulated in England and Wales by environmental health departments of local councils.
 In Australia products containing tritium are licence exempt if they contain less than 1e6 Bq/g tritium and have a total activity of less than 1e9 Bq, except for in safety devices where the limit is 74e9 Bq total activity.